amogh-w/Hackintosh-MSI-GV62-7RE/README.md

 # Hackintosh MSI GV62 7RE

-I have managed to successfully run Catalina 10.15.6 on my MSI GV62 7RE with OpenCore.
+I have managed to successfully run Big Sur 11.1 on my MSI GV62 7RE with OpenCore.

 Note: Don't copy over my EFI and expect it to boot.
 Use it as a reference and build your own while referring to the dortania OpenCore Guide linked below.
 Have fun!